HelenKohun/HelenKohun/README.md

-# Hi, I'm Olena 👋
+# Hi, I'm Helen 👋
-Also known as Helena / Helen
+Also known as Helena / Olena

-I am a Front-end Developer focused on building clean, responsive, and user-friendly web interfaces.
+I am a Frontend Developer focused on building clean, responsive, and user-friendly web interfaces.
 I also have experience with Python, C, SQL, and Flask for backend and general programming tasks.

 ---